-Online puppy sale captures heart, romps off with money
+Target 8: St. Pete couple loses nearly $2,000 in puppy scam

 He claims the company handed him excuse after excuse for delay after delay, including a text that stated, “apparently car rides are making him really sick.”

+- STAY CONNECTED: Get today’s top stories delivered straight to your inbox.
+Click to sign up!

 Mr. Cooper ended up choosing a different dog.
 This one was called Meatball.
-He sent another $1,050 dollars by money order.
+He sent another $1,050 by money order.

 More problems, more lame excuses.